thejenniferpattee/frank-research-materials/docs/protocols/phase1_study_card.md

 ## Key Measures
 - **Willingness and likelihood to use**: Custom items such as likelihood to try, likelihood to recommend, likelihood to use if struggling, likelihood to use if a friend asked.
-- **Acceptability, appropriateness, feasibility**: Use brief implementation outcomes measures if you are using them, or parallel custom items if you are not.
+- **Acceptability, appropriateness, feasibility**: Use brief implementation outcomes measures
 - **Trust and comfort with disclosure**: Perceived safety, perceived benefit, perceived risk, and comfort answering sensitive questions.
 - **Privacy and governance concerns**: Fear of data misuse, who might access data, retention concerns, and clarity of consent.

 ## Suggested Hypotheses
-- **H1**: Students will show moderate to high willingness to try an AI-assisted screener when the tool is framed as educational and non-diagnostic.
+- **H1**: Students will show moderate to high willingness to try an AI-assisted screener when the tool is framed as fast, free, kind, and easy.
 - **H2**: Clear privacy posture and clear boundaries will predict higher trust and higher willingness.
 - **H3**: Perceived stigma and fear of data misuse will predict lower willingness and lower comfort with disclosure.
 - **H4**: Students with prior frustration accessing assessment will show higher willingness than those without that experience.

 ## Planned Analysis

-- Descriptive statistics for willingness, acceptability, trust, and concerns.
+- **Descriptive statistics** for willingness, acceptability, trust, and concerns.
-- Scale reliability checks if you are using multi-item composites.
-- Correlations between willingness and trust, perceived benefit, perceived risk, and privacy concerns.
+- **Correlations** between willingness and trust, perceived benefit, perceived risk, and privacy concerns.
-- Group comparisons if collected and powered, such as prior ADHD diagnosis, prior assessment experience, or year in school.
+- **Group comparisons** (if collected and powered), such as:
+  - **Prior assessment experience** or **year in school**.
+  - **Race** and **gender** to explore if these variables correlate with willingness to use the AI-assisted ADHD screener.
-- Qualitative coding of open-ended responses into themes that inform redesign priorities.
+- **Qualitative coding** of open-ended responses into themes that inform redesign priorities.

 ## Ethics and Risk Management
 - Non-clinical framing.
 No diagnosis.
 No treatment advice.